-- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.50%. - Salary Increases were expected to be 3.35% to 14.25%. - The Investment Rate of Return was assumed to be 7.24%. - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation according to an experience study from years 2014 to 2016. - The IMRF-specific rates for Mortality (for non-disabled retirees) were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience. - For Disabled Retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2014 (base year 2015).
-The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for non-disabled lives. - For Active Members, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF-specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience. - The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
+- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.25% (2.50% 2019). - Salary Increases were expected to be 2.85% to 13.75% (3.35% to 14.25% 2019). - The Investment Rate of Return was assumed to be 7.23% (7.24% 2019). - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2020 valuation according to an experience study from years 2017 to 2019 (2019: 2017 valuation, expenses study 2014-2016). - For non-disabled retirees, the Pub-2010, Amount-Weighted, below-median income, General, Retiree, Male (adjusted 106%) and Female (adjusted 105%) tables, and future mortality improvements projected using scale MP-2020.
+For disabled retirees, the Pub-2010, Amount-Weighted, below-median income, General, Disabled Retiree, Male and Female (both unadjusted) tables, and future mortality improvements projected using scale MP-2020.
+For active members, the Pub-2010, Amount-Weighted, below-median income, General, Employee, Male and Female (both unadjusted) tables, and future mortality improvements projected using scale MP-2020. - There were no benefit changes during the year. - For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Blue Collar Healthy Annuitant Mortality Table with adjustments to match current IMRF experience.
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for non-disabled lives.
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.

+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return to the target asset allocation percentage and adding expected inflation.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table: